 HYTA specifically states that sections 750d(1)(a) and 750e(1)(a) of the Michigan Compiled Laws are not included in the offenses that make a young person ineligible for HYTA status.
 These two sections of the third and fourth degree criminal sexual conduct statutes have to do with the age of a complainant.
 If a complainant is at least 13 years old, but less than 16 years old, and the offender satisfies the age requirement of HYTA (17 to 23), then HYTA will protect the individual and not require he or she to register as a sex offender.
 HYTA also seals the public record of the individual and does not enter a conviction on the record, which protects the individual from having difficulties with getting into college or getting a job.

 Though HYTA doesn't protect all teens convicted of crimes, and its only given at the discretion of judges and prosecutors, it is still a great asset to teens, especially who find themselves in situations like the one featured above.

-If you or a loved one is a young adult or teenager and has been charged with a sex crime, The Law Offices of Shannon M. Smith is here to help you.
+If you or a loved one is a young adult or teenager and has been charged with a sex crime, The Smith Blythe, PC is here to help you.
 Our office's primary practice of law is focused on defending those charged with or convicted of various sex crimes, including criminal sexual conduct.
 We are familiar with the Michigan Sex Offender Registry Act (SORA) and also have successfully represented juveniles and teens by using HYTA.
 Call our office to set up a consultation, if you have questions or need representation.